-For my office remodel, I did have to make some deliberate moves to separate a few individuals who seemed to talk to one another more than to customers.
+My Experience: For my office remodel, I did have to make some deliberate moves to separate a few individuals who seemed to talk to one another more than to customers.
 The changes were not profound, but since these individuals were part of different product teams, separation was naturally created by seating employees within their respective 4-person workgroup…The groups just happened to be placed a little too far away for convenient chatter.

 4. Carefully Consider Individual Needs

 In the workplace, as in life, keeping everyone happy is only a pipe dream.
 But you can (and should) at least make an attempt to accommodate individual work styles and needs.
 When creating an office layout, do your best to place each employee based on his or her ideal working conditions.
 Got an employee who likes to work alone?
 Maybe put him off to the side, away from the main hallway to help minimize disruptions.
 How about your brand new employee?
 You might want to consider putting her next to a veteran staffer, so she can easily ask questions and come up to speed quickly as she goes about the day.